Ask our team of design experts

 In other areas of your home, such as TV rooms, children’s play areas or bedrooms, you can opt for less light.
 Either way, placing your fan and lights on a wall control or adding a fan remote control is a great way to create the light level and atmosphere you desire.
 These inexpensive controls will give you great versatility and flexibility.

 These bulbs will save you money by cutting energy costs, which is what getting a fan is all about.
-CFL bulbs also cut the heat that halogen or normal incandescent bulbs put out by a whopping 80% or more.
+CFL and LED bulbs also cut the heat that halogen or normal incandescent bulbs put out by a whopping 80% or more.

 Visit a store near you or give us a call.
 One of our trained ceiling fan experts will be happy to assist you!